brunopk/docs-linux/proxmox/README.md

 ## DNS Server

-1. Install AdGuard Home as described in the [Getting started](https://adguard-dns.io/kb/es/adguard-home/getting-started/#installation) section of the official documentation.
+1. Install AdGuard Home as described in the [Getting started](https://adguard-dns.io/kb/es/adguard-home/getting-started/#installation) section of the Adguard Home official documentation.
 2. Change WiFi router configuration to use **10.1.1.6** as **primary** DNS server (for primary set 8.8.8.8 or another one).
 3. If not added before, add a NAT rule in the `/etc/network/interfaces` of the **Proxmox node** to forward TCP traffic on 80 to the corresponding VM and ports with AdGuard Home web GUI :